-Contact PDG Donna Schmidt, District Rotary Foundation Coordinator, for more information.
+Contact PDG Rick Caron, District Rotary Foundation Coordinator, for more information.

-Each year, Rotary awards up to 130 fully funded fellowships for dedicated leaders from around the world to receive fellowships to study at one of our peace centers.
+Each year, Rotary awards up to 130 fully funded fellowships for dedicated leaders from around the world to study at one of our peace centers.

 Through academic training, practice, and global networking opportunities, the Rotary Peace Centers program develops the capacity of peace and development professionals or practitioners to become experienced and effective catalysts for peace.
 The fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.